Neerajkumar555/Locaf/README.md

 Locaf

-An application to help a person find a place to study and work.
+An application to help a persongit  find a place to study and work.